Developing Path Planning with Behavioral Cloning and Proximal Policy Optimization for Path-Tracking and Static Obstacle Nudging: EXPERIMENTS

 \subsection{Experimental Setup}

-We conduct development and verification on f1tenth\_gym, a simulation environment of F1TENTH based on Gym. f1tenth\_gym offers a robust closed-loop simulation framework facilitating rapid implementation.
-To incorporate learning-based methods, we integrate the single-file PPO implementation from CleanRL \cite{huang2022cleanrl} into f1tenth\_gym, enabling the use of PPO.
+We conducted development and verification on f1tenth\_gym, a simulation environment of F1TENTH based on Gym. f1tenth\_gym offers a robust closed-loop simulation framework facilitating rapid implementation.
+To incorporate learning-based methods, we integrated the single-file PPO implementation from CleanRL \cite{huang2022cleanrl} into f1tenth\_gym, enabling the use of PPO.

-The experimental setup is deployed following different aspects.
-Hokuyo lidar scan data is downsampled from 1080 to 108 beams as in \cite{f110IL} to reduce the input dimension of the model.
-The trajectory prediction time is set to $1 \ \text{s}$ and $2 \ \text{s}$ for path-tracking and static obstacle nudging respectively.
-The planning horizon is $H = 10$ for evaluating the planning process.
-The vehicle's initial pose is randomized along reference waypoints, maintaining the same orientation and avoiding collisions.
-For Pure Pursuit, the vehicle is configured with a fixed lookahead distance of $L = 0.8 \ \text{m}$ and a constant speed of $2 \ \text{m}/\text{s}$ to ensure stable performance.
-In line with Pure Pursuit, the speed of MPC is capped with a maximum of $2 \ \text{m}/\text{s}$.
-Additionally, the control frequency is set to $10 \ \text{Hz}$.
+The experimental setup was deployed following various considerations.
+Hokuyo lidar scan data is downsampled from 1080 to 108 beams, as described in \cite{f110IL}, to reduce the model's input dimension.
+The path prediction time is set to 1 second for path-tracking and 2 seconds for bootstrapping to static obstacle nudging.
+The planning horizon was defined as $H = 10$.
+The vehicle's initial pose was randomized along the reference waypoints while maintaining the same orientation and avoiding collisions.
+For Pure Pursuit, the vehicle was configured with a fixed lookahead distance of $L = 0.8 \ \text{m}$ and a constant speed of $2 \ \text{m}/\text{s}$ to ensure stable performance.
+Correspondingly, the speed of the MPC was capped at a maximum of $2 \ \text{m}/\text{s}$.
+Additionally, the control frequency was set to $10 \ \text{Hz}$.

-The agent model is actor-critic, compatible with PPO design.
-The critic network learns the value function, which estimates the expected reward of being in a particular state; the actor network outputs the mean of the action distribution.
-Two networks embrace same network structure, which is a $4 \times 256$ Multi-layer Perceptron.
-The learning rate is $3 \times 10^{-4}$, the general advantage estimation is $0.95$, and the discount factor is $0.99$.
-Maximum Gradient Norm is set to $0.5$ to prevent gradient explosions.
-To design the reward function, we calculate the reward $r$ based on the following values: the vehicle's longevity accumulated through the number of step time ($0.01 \ \text{s}$) $n$ without crashing or finishing the laps, the 2-norm penalty of offsets $\textbf{o}$, and the collision penalty $C = 1000$.
-The reward function shows as follows:
+The agent model was actor-critic, compatible with the PPO design.
+The critic network learned the value function, which estimates the expected reward of being in a particular state; while the actor network outputted the mean of the action distribution.
+Both networks shared the same structure, consisting of a $4 \times 256$ multi-layer perceptron.
+The learning rate was set to $3 \times 10^{-4}$, the generalized advantage estimation was set to $0.95$, and the discount factor was set to $0.99$.
+The maximum gradient norm was established at $0.5$ to prevent gradient explosions.
+To design the reward function, we calculated the reward $r$ based on the following values: the longevity of the vehicle, which was accumulated through the number of steps $n$ ($0.01 \ \text{s}$ each) without crashing or finishing laps, the 2-norm penalty of offsets $\textbf{o}$, and a collision penalty $C = 1000$.
+The reward function was formulated as follows: